nookyo/qubership-workflow-hub/README.md

 1. Review and sign the [CLA](CLA/cla.md).
 2. Check the [CODEOWNERS](CODEOWNERS) file for areas of responsibility.
 3. Open an issue to discuss your changes.
+  - For bugs / features follow the [Issue Guidelines](docs/issue-guidelines.md) (required fields, templates, labels).
 4. Submit a pull request with tests and documentation updates.

-> IMPORTANT: Before opening an issue or pull request you MUST read the [Contribution & PR Conduct](docs/code-of-conduct-prs.md).
-It defines required PR fields (Project/Area, linked Issue, labels) and the correct way to format and link issues.
+> IMPORTANT: Before opening an issue or pull request you MUST read the [Contribution & PR Conduct](docs/code-of-conduct-prs.md) and the [Issue Guidelines](docs/issue-guidelines.md).
+They define required issue / PR fields, labels, and formatting.

 ---